|

 Prevent accidental Registry

-Your computer is full of files with the .reg extension.
-Some of
+changes Your computer is full of files with the .reg extension.

-these files are created for backup purposes when programs are installed
+Some of these files are created for backup purposes when programs

-so that if you uninstall a program it can restore the old registry
+are installed so that if you uninstall a program it can restore

-settings.
-However, if you accidentally double click a file
+the old registry settings.
+However, if you accidentally double

-with a .reg extension, the regedit program will automatically write
+click a file with a .reg extension, the regedit program will automatically

 to not function.
 To prevent this, run regedit and open the